dmaring/holbertonschool-zero_day/0x02-vi/README.md

-This project is to complete the project for editing with vi.
+This project is to show how to use vi.